marzookh/CMPUT404-assignment-css-hell/README.md

 Assignment: CSS Hell
 ====================

+## Changes to the gutenberg HTML files

+- Changed some lines of existing css styling in all 3 html documents

+- Added '<link rel="stylesheet" href="./data/style.css">' in all 3 html documents

 You will skin 3 project gutenberg stories with custom CSS.

 You will skin 2 versions of a possible professional homepage for your